 One-piece aluminium guttering around the entire building.

-Work was completed in April 2019, the total budget fro which came to around £90,500, with Humphrey Park Community Association contributing around £40,000 to Trafford Council's investment of £50,500.
+Work was completed in April 2019, the total budget for which came to around £90,500, with Humphrey Park Community Association contributing around £40,000 to Trafford Council's investment of £50,500.